 To be attached to and form part of the Canadian Team Penning 2010 (CTCPA) General Rules and Regulations

-- Junior youth members are 12 years of age and under as of January 1st.
+- Youth members are 16 years of age and under as of January 1st.

 - Youth riders must wear a helmet.